 Ms. Gerber-Salins served on the Board of Governors for the Washington D.C.
 Chapter of the Academy of Recording Arts and Sciences, which annually awards the GRAMMY’s.

 Click here to see list of Ms. Gerber-Salins' credits while at Bias.

 Ms. Gerber-Salins left Bias Recording Studio in 2001, ten years after beginning there, to establish her audio production and communications company, All Access Audio.
 First in Reston, VA, and later on the opposite side of Washington, DC in far northern Silver Spring, Maryland.
-In that role, she worked in coordination with Bias and other recording studios as appropriate to obtain augmented services for her clients, such as when they might need a larger studio setting, say for an orchestra, etc.
+In that role, she worked in coordination with Bias and other recording studios as appropriate to obtain augmented services for her clients, such as when they might need a larger studio setting, say for an orchestra, or needed both a producer and a recording engineer, etc.

 While running All Access Audio, Ms. Gerber-Salins attended Johns Hopkins University in Baltimore, Maryland and obtained her M.A. from the Communication Program.
 [DATE??? she obtained her MA in Communications in 20??.]

 As part of her graduate studies, Ms. Gerber-Salins gave a presentation on her audio production technology research to the 2010 International Art of Record Production Conference.
 Her paper was titled Adult MP3 Users’ Perspectives on Past and Present Consumer Audio Technology: Does It Still Sound the Same?.
 The paper was published as part of the conference's 2010 proceedings.